RRISTM/stm32_threadx/doc/theory_utility/thredx_mutex.md

 # Mutex

-Mutex is ery similar to sempahore but conts onely to 1.
+Mutex is very similar to semaphore but counts only to 1.
-Also mute have one spetial behaviour which differ from semaphore and that is priority inherience.
-Where thread owning mutex will have increased priority to same level as thread waiting for this mutex.
+Also mutex have one special behaviour which differ from semaphore and that is priority inherience, where thread owning mutex will have increased priority to the same level as thread waiting for this mutex.

 ![mutex](./img/24.svg)